 Description - Backed by a waffle pattern that creates air pockets to diffuse sound and vibrations, these gym tiles offer any space the highest level of protection and sound absorption.
 Made with an anti-slip diamond tread surface that water cannot penetrate, our 3/4” Shock Tiles provide a gym floor that will not promote mold, mildew, or bacterial growth.
-Available in center, border, and corner tiles these shock-absorbing tiles can be easily installed in any commercial or residential space.
+Our shock-absorbing tiles can be easily installed in any commercial or residential space.

 Material – 3/4" Shock Tiles are constructed of vulcanized recycled rubber buffings.